 The ‘Stretch’ Extension Program

 The Learning Support Gifted Focus Teacher oversees this program, which is run in collaboration with classroom teachers either within the classroom setting or in small withdrawal groups.

 Once academically advanced students are identified, classroom teachers meet with the Gifted Focus Teacher to discuss and organise the program and resources appropriate to the needs of their academically advanced students.

 Activities that provide Extension and Enrichment are for all students and at Pulteney are provided for with the support of the Gifted Focus Teacher within the classroom environment.
 This support comes in the form of the Gifted Focus Teacher working collaboratively in the classroom with the teacher, or sometimes leading the class, or working with a small group, as well as providing resources and mentorship as required.
 We recognize and support sub-populations of students with high potential who are not working to the level of their potential.

 Higher Order Thinking and Questioning Skills (critical, creative and ethical) are embedded in a school wide program.
 Differentiation for advanced students is provided through encouraging the use of higher order thinking strategies and open-ended questions which allow for deep exploration of a topic.

 Pulteney Grammar is also working towards establishing Costa’s Habits of Minds throughout the school.
 Habits of Mind are the 16 behaviours which assist in solving problems where the answer is unknown.

 Health and Physical Education

-Health and physical education at Pulteney Grammar is structured around three main strands of learning:
+Health and physical education at Pulteney Grammar is structured around two main strands of learning: